pfefferle/wordpress-webmention/readme.md

 ### 3.0.0 ###

 * Plugin refactored to use API infrastructure.
-* Visiting the endpoint in a web browser now returns a webmention form.
+* Visiting the endpoint in a web browser now returns a Webmention form.
 * Plugin now compliant with draft specification although remains synchronous.
-* Deprecation of webmention_title and webmention_content filters in favor of a single targeted webmention comment data filter.
+* Deprecation of webmention_title and webmention_content filters in favor of a single targeted Webmention comment data filter.
-* webmention_post_send action now fires on all attempts to send a webmention instead of only successful ones.
+* webmention_post_send action now fires on all attempts to send a Webmention instead of only successful ones.
 Allows for logging functions to be added.
-* Supports adding additional parameters when sending webmentions
+* Supports adding additional parameters when sending Webmentions
 * Fix incompatibility with Ultimate Category Excluder plugin.

 ### 2.6.0 ###